 In addition to trims, your layered strands will need proper moisture.
-Be sure to use a moisture-rich shampoo and conditioner like the Suave Biotin Infusion Strengthening Shampoo and the Suave Biotin Infusion Strengthening Conditioner.
+Be sure to use a moisture-rich shampoo and conditioner, like TRESemmé Pro Pure Light Moisture Shampoo and Conditioner.
 This formula contains biotin that works to strengthen and nourish the hair.

 5. Mix up your style.